 For example, with painting media, you’ll need to mix your colors with a palette knife while in a drawing using soft pastels or crayons, you’ll create different color mixtures by layering the colors on top of each other.

-Color is a great opportunity to blend drawing and painting media together
+Color is a great opportunity for mixed media

 A lot of color drawing media can take time to figure out and get a full understanding of.
 One option to make the process a little bit easier to control, is to use several different color art media together.